 Warnings While Using This Medicine

-- Your doctor may also want you to take vitamin B-6 while you are taking ethionamide.
-This may help prevent some of the side effects caused by ethionamide.
+- Your doctor may also want you to take vitamin B6 while you are using this medicine.

 Possible Side Effects While Using This Medicine